aducat5/cognizant-gallery/README.md

   - dotnet publish
   - dotnet .\CognizantGallery.Web.Api\bin\Debug\net5.0\publish\CognizantGallery.Web.Api.dll

-# To run the Frontend React Project,
- - open a terminal
- - cd *cognizantgallery-web-client*
- - npm start

 ## If you want to self-host the DB,
  - dummy data that i used is located in *sampleData* folder.